May in Lexington

 - May 13 & 14: Encanto (PG) & Doctor Strange in the Multiverse of Madness (PG13)

 The Color of Freedom: Honoring America's Servicewomen is on exhibit at VMI's Preston Library through May 17 during normal operating hours.

 Boxerwood's Music in the Garden Concert Series is a laid back evening in the field with great sounds by regional musicians.

 Friday's in the Park is Glen Maury Park's live concert series.
-Bring a chair and a friend or two for Uptown Band on May 24 at 6:30 p.m.
+Bring a chair and a friend or two for Party Crashers on May 27 at 6:30 p.m.

-The annual Memorial Day Ceremony and wreath laying is scheduled for 10 a.m. on May 27 at Veterans Memorial on Main Street in Lexington.
+The annual Memorial Day Ceremony and wreath laying typically occurs at 10 a.m. on Memorial Day (May 30) at Veterans Memorial on Main Street in Lexington.